BabylonJS/Documentation/content/How_To/light/Shadows.md

 shadowGenerator.filteringQuality = BABYLON.ShadowGenerator.QUALITY_LOW;
 ```

-The following link gives you a good appreciation of the softening of shadows as the shadow caster moves further away from the object receiving the shadow: <Playground id="#ZT8BKT#2" title="Distance Shadow Softening Example" description="Simple Example of shadow softening with distance." image="/img/playgroundsAndNMEs/divingDeeperShadows6.jpg"/>
+The following link gives you a good appreciation of the softening of shadows as the shadow caster moves further away from the object receiving the shadow: <Playground id="#ZT8BKT#2" title="Distance Shadow Softening Example" description="Simple Example of shadow softening with distance." image="/img/playgroundsAndNMEs/divingDeeperShadows6.jpg" isMain={true} category="Shadows"/>

 Only Point and Directional lights are currently supported by PCSS.